University Years (1977-1984)

 When Carter lost to Reagan, Walton brought in some of Carter's top advisors and I was blessed to have the opportunity to take some of their courses.
 They had only one or two each.
 They were set up in beautiful homes in suburban hilltops/mountaintops.
 As the University of Arkansas isn't known for cerebral students, I had almost exclusive access to these people, and gained a lot of experience vicariously.

-I met a lady from overseas, an Indian.
-She worked for the Fulbright Institute.
+I met a lady from overseas, an Indian from Malaysia.
+She eventually worked for the Fulbright Institute.
 We both shared a purpose in life, and she moved in with me.
 Her name was Mani.
+However, I would prefer to leave out this part of the story just out of privacy, while also giving some credit.

 However, I was still taking my motorcycle into the mountain trails alone.
 I spent a lot of time out there.
 Sometimes I brought my textbooks with me and studied sitting on the top of a cliff or at a country restaurant or cabin.
 There was a huge national forest, and I had topographic maps for a wide area.